nk12U/6-Layer-Neural-Network/README.md

 ## Future work

-- Expand this code to Convolutional Neural Network.
+- Expand this code to Convolutional Neural Network and CIFAR-10 dataset.
 - CUDA Implementation